 Why is a circular economy for plastics important?

 Plastics are everywhere.
-Their flexibility, durability, and strength have made them indispensable components of billions of modern products, and our global consumption of plastics has increased twentyfold in the last 50 years.
+Their flexibility, durability, and strength have made them an indispensable part of modern life.
+Global consumption of plastics has increased twentyfold in the last 50 years.
+Around 40% of plastics are used for packaging.
 At current rates, plastic packaging volumes are expected to more than quadruple by 2050 to 318 million tons per year.

-But their negative environmental and social consequences have become a global concern: from plastic waste in our oceans to greenhouse gas emissions and toxic additives.
-Production relies on ever increasing use of fossil resources, contributing to climate change, and most plastic waste either ends up in landfill or leaks into the environment.
-The magnitude and urgency of this challenge has been aggravated by COVID-19, which increased single-use plastic products by up to 300%.
+The negative environmental and social consequences of plastics have become a global concern: from plastic waste in our oceans to greenhouse gas emissions and toxic additives.
+Production relies on ever increasing use of fossil resources, emits large amounts of greenhouse gas, and most plastic waste either ends up in landfills or leaks into the environment.

 Creating a circular economy will ensure we can continue to benefit from the unique qualities of plastics without creating plastic waste that causes harm to humans, wildlife, or the planet.
 If we are to hit our Sustainable Development Goals and climate targets over the coming decade, it’s vital we make the transition to a circular economy for plastics as soon as possible.